eddiejibson/limitrr/README.md

 });

 //However, if you want to get only the amount of requests/completed value
-//you may specify such when calling: limitrr.get(discriminator, type)
+//you may specify when calling: limitrr.get(discriminator, type)
-//type can either be "requests" or "completed"
+//Where type can either be "requests" or "completed"

 //If we were getting the amount of requests a certain IP has made,
 //we could do this
 limitrr.get(req.realIp, "requests")
+//This will return the integer solely (not within an object)
 ```

 ## Removal of values from certain request/completed keys